 The NEA Stakeholder Involvement Workshops (SIWS) are known for fostering active dialogue and collaboration amongst diverse stakeholders.
 The first of the series was held in 2017, with a focus on stakeholder involvement in nuclear decision making.
 The second edition in 2019 focused on risk communication.

 The theme of the third workshop edition, held from 5-7 September 2023, was optimisation in decision making.
 The workshop was preceded by a series of preparatory webinars.
-Some 120 participants from 23 countries, including representatives from regulatory bodies, industry, academia, non-governmental organisations (NGOs), civil society organisations, and indigenous communities, were in attendance.
-Participants considered the concepts, principles, and values that can help to form a practical optimisation framework.
+Some 120 participants from 23 countries, including representatives from regulatory bodies, industry, academia, non-governmental organisations (NGOs), civil society organisations and indigenous communities, were in attendance.
+Participants considered the concepts, principles and values that can help to form a practical optimisation framework.
 An optimised decision was identified as a decision that is reached in an inclusive and holistic manner with a sustainable outcome.
 Significant progress was made over the three-day workshop through discussion on how to create a generic framework for optimising decisions in the nuclear sector, highlighting a number of areas for further consideration.

 The NEA recognises the importance of continuing its work on stakeholder involvement, which is a key topic, as outlined in its Strategic Plan 2023-2028, in this regard, setting the stage for the fourth edition of the NEA SIWS.

-With the establishment of the NEA High-Level Group on Stakeholder Engagement, Trust, Transparency and Social Sciences (HLG-SET), which was launched to engage at the senior policy level and cultivate a deeper understanding of the relations between the nuclear sector and civil society, there is an opportunity to maintain momentum and foster collaboration across a diverse group of stakeholders.
+With the establishment of the NEA High-Level Group on Stakeholder Engagement, Trust, Transparency and Social Sciences (HLG-SET), which was launched to engage the senior policy level and cultivate a deeper understanding of the relations between the nuclear sector and civil society, there is an opportunity to maintain momentum and foster collaboration across diverse stakeholders.
 Synergies between the expertise and knowledge of these two groups will be essential in organising the fourth edition of the workshop.

 Tamara Yankovich